ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-30-internet-of-things-the-endless-possibilities-for-any-sphere.md

 Making a prototype on Arduino is fast.
 But the cost of the board on Arduino is higher than that on the microcontroller.
 This factor is critical for mass production.
 So, it is possible to redesign the project for a cheaper microcontroller after the the concept is proved.
 By the way, there are microcontrollers compatible with Arduino – ESP8266 by Espressif is an example.

 Thus, all this together led to the appearance of such an area of IoT, when there are small chips that, in tandem with the sensor, can collect information and transmit it somewhere.
 These can be temperature sensors, humidity sensors, lighting sensors, smoke detectors, distance sensors, movement detectors, and many more.
-These devices can be inserted into different electronics to make it “smarter” – kettles, switches, lamps, and even into clothes – say, to to read the heart rate.
+These devices can be inserted into different electronics to make it "smarter" – kettles, switches, lamps, and even into clothes – say, to to read the heart rate.
 By the way, Ralph Lauren company with [The Polotech Shirt](https://circuitdigest.com/ten-examples-of-internet-of-things-iot) capable of recording the biometric readings of Athletes (such as heart rate, calories burned, breathing depths, etc) was a pioneer to present IoT to closing industry.

 Also, manufacturers make platforms, to which it is possible to connect products of the same manufacturer (such as smart light bulbs, sockets, or a kettle), to manage them from one place.
 Just a few examples of automation systems that have such platforms.